ethnicrise/ethnicrise.github.io/_posts/2020-01-07-war-on-ethnic-studies.md

 I feel very ambivalent about writing and commenting in this roundtable.

 I stand with Lorgia.
-I stand for Lorgia.
+I stan for Lorgia.
 I am Lorgia, in the sense that untenured faculty members of color, particularly womxn, particularly those of non-white, non-Anglo, and non-Western communities (like the territorialized lands of Ayiti and Borinken, now known by the names